rohbdn07/hsl-city-bike-app-BACKEND/README.md

 ```

 ## 5) Populate database table with data

+Make sure that you have already downloaded all datasets and stored it into a new folder (data) under src/database/< new folder> before starting below commands. \

 At the root of this project, there is a script file called: `runcsv.ts`.
 This script is use for inserting data into database.
 Use following table name and pass it one after another as described below. \
 Tables name are: